opencog/atomspace/opencog/matrix/README.md

 pair, and a `map-pair` method which returns a list of the results of calling the function on each pair.

-The `make-compute-count` class provides methods to compute the partial sums `N(*,y)` and `N(x,*)` and cache the resulting values on atoms where they can be quickly retrieved.
-The location of the cached values are exactly where they can be found by the `add-pair-count-api`, above.
+The `add-support-compute` class provides methods to compute the partial sums `N(*,y)` and `N(x,*)`.
+It also provides methods that compute how many non-zero entries there are in each row or column.
+It also provides methods for the "length" of a column: that is, `len(y) = sqrt(sum_x N^2 (x,y))` and more generally the l_p norm.
+Because these computations can take a considerable amount of time, the partial sums (the "marginals") are cached.
+The cached values can be accessed with the `add-support-api` object.

 The `make-compute-freq` class provides methods to compute and cache the frequencies `p(x,y)`, `p(*,y)` and `p(x,*)`.
 These are cached